 A friend of mine felt closed off to a man who pursued her for more than a year.
 Although she saw him as kind, funny and smart, she convinced herself that he was “too into her.”
 She said he was too needy and was sure he would wind up getting hurt by her.
 She often stated that she just wasn’t attracted to him.

 The men she was drawn to instead tended to be unreliable and emotionally distant.
 At her friends’ insistence, she finally agreed to go on a date with the man who’d been pursuing her.
 What she found, to her surprise, was a high-level relationship choice, a partner with whom she shared a great deal of mutual interest, and, ultimately, genuine love.

 What hers and so many similar stories show us is that when we think we are “settling” for someone, we may not be settling at all.
 We may actually find ourselves in a relationship that is so much more rewarding than those we have experienced.
-Ironically, initially we tend not to trust the people who really like us, Giving them a chance will let you know we’ve chosen someone who values us for who we really are, someone who can really make us happy.
+Ironically, initially we tend not to trust the people who really like us.
+By giving them a chance you know you’ve chosen someone who values you for who you really are.
+This person is someone who can really make you happy.

 5) Low Self-Esteem

-The reasons people stay single are lies that we’re telling ourselves.
+The reasons people are still single are lies that we’re telling ourselves.